Those Who Survived The Boss From Hell

 She couldn't care less about the work, the Boss.
 She was more concerned about the play she made in Scrabble, or that item she read when doing her Internet travels than she was about what documents she had composed.

-In fact, she had begun to keep a penciled record of what she did in a day so as to recall if she had typed document two or the letter to business six, for nothing she did went into her mind.
+In fact, she had begun to keep a penciled record of her work so for nothing she did went into her mind.

 The job, becoming so peripheral, could not provoke stress.